beling/book-pl/src/ch17-03-oo-design-patterns.md

-The `approve` method will be similar to the `request_review` method: it will set `state` to the value that the current state says it should have when that state is approved, as shown in listing 17-16:
+The `approve` method will be similar to the `request_review` method: it will set `state` to the value that the current state says it should have when that state is approved, as shown in Listing 17-16:

-<span class="filename">Plik: src/lib.rs</span>
+<span class="filename">Filename: src/lib.rs</span>

 ```rust,noplayground
 {{#rustdoc_include ../listings/ch17-oop/listing-17-16/src/lib.rs:here}}